ajlekcahdp4/LSM/README.md

 ----

-## Use as an library
+## Use as a library

-## You can also use this library as a project for least squares method using my `main` file.
+## You can also use this library as a complete program for least squares method calculation and graph plotting
+### Using my `main` file.
 In this case:
 To compile this program run:
 ```
 make